-Unlike most educational institutions, the BOT had never bothered to define a complete libel and slander policy.
-Moreover, there was no clear way set up for determining whether an individual or a group was speaking for the College or was speaking for themselves.
-In short, any group or individual can shove their words into the College’s mouth.
+Unlike most educational institutions, the BOT never defined a complete libel and slander policy.
+It provided no clear way for determining when an individual or group speaks for the College.
+Consequentially, people can shove their words into the College’s mouth.

-No effort was made by the College to deny the students either implicit or explicit permission to slander the Gibsons as an official college act — an oversight which gave the Gibson’s lawyers a vast arsenal of ammunition.
-The Gibson’s attorneys took the Gibson case on a contingency basis because they saw an almost certain victory.
+The College made no effort to deny the students implicit or explicit permission to slander the Gibsons as an official college act.
+This oversight provided the Gibson lawyers with a vast arsenal of ammunition.
+They took the case on a contingency basis (only paid if they won) because they saw an almost certain victory.